SOwOphie/hmm/doc/nexusmods.md

 ### Dependencies

+Dependencies of a mod are mods that are required by that mod to work.
+`hmm` makes sure dependencies are always loaded before any mod that needs them.

 Dependency information is currently scraped from the mod page.
 This is cumbersome, prone to breakage on minor changes, and inaccurate, but we currently don't have a better way.
 Vortex uses a special modmeta-db server for this kind of information, but alas, we don't currently have access to that.